 Each year, in Bucharest, there’s an event a lot of advertising & PR agencies are waiting for.
 This year has been the first year when also the PR companies were allowed to participate and participate they did, indeed!
 On the 15th of May, it happened again, also in Bucharest.

-Although I have not been so active in participating in events lately, this one I couln’d stay away from.
-As usual, for the readers which know my covering style in events, I will present you in a step-by-step critic analysis what my impressions were, what and where happened.
+Although I have not been so active in participating in events lately, this one I couldn’t stay away from.
+As usual, for the readers who know my covering style in events, I will present you in a step-by-step critical analysis of what my impressions were, what and where happened.

 Basic stuff… or something like it :)

 1. Energiea.
 I don’t know what it is.
-Didn’t have a link.
+I didn’t have a link.
 Too bad.
 Next!

 3. Jazz [gif ?].
 Static page.
 This is lame.
 Too bad.
 Next!

-4. Smart Corporation Group [en/ro, html/flash].
+4. Smart Corporation Group ].
 I didn’t get too much distinction or information from the website.
-Besides that, strangely enough, the adress where the event took place is different from all the three adresses for headquarters in Bucharest.
-Why host at a different adress from the ones at “contact”?
+Besides that, strangely enough, the address where the event took place is different from all the three addresses for headquarters in Bucharest.
+Why host at a different address from the ones at “contact”?
 It didn’t make sense.
 Too bad.
 Next!

-5. Pygmalion – advertising facilitators [ro, FB].
+5. Pygmalion – advertising facilitators.
 “No description here.
 Just enjoy our daily content.”
 (I guess they don’t do branding).
 Not to mention, the “daily” content was not so “daily” and not even so interesting.
 Day by day by day, if you don’t have something to say, you slowly disappear (I know that one also from experience).

 8. Chelgate Public Affairs & Public Relations [en, html].
 Though a better use of color, I repeat, red and blue don’t go so well together.
-I use them together, for example, when I want to especially draw the attention on some text, but not as a layout.
+I use them together, for example, when I want to especially draw attention on some text, but not as a layout.
 Though, this is not the main issue.
 The website is too… web 1.0.
-Maybe that would’nt be so obvious if it wouldn’t try to seem as web 2.0.
-The news are old.
+Maybe that wouldn’t be so obvious if it wouldn’t try to seem as web 2.0.
+The news is old.
 There are few articles.
 The infrastructure between the Romanian and English websites doesn’t seem clear.
-The jobs page [en, html] is not so appealing.
-All in all, though the presentation is, in content, impressive and professional, the communications seems too rigid.
-Anyway, it’s one of the companies which closed down the party early, beacause I wanted to pay them a visit by 1 AM during the event and it was all closed down.
+The jobs page is not so appealing.
+All in all, though the presentation is, in content, impressive and professional, the communication seems too rigid.
+Anyway, it’s one of the companies which closed down the party early, because I wanted to pay them a visit by 1 AM during the event and it was all closed down.
 Not so friendly for a PR company.

 So 8 out of 19 were considered by me as not worthy of visiting, simply judging by their website.
-Now, I know it may seem pretentious to discount these by such a simplistic criteria, but the truth is this kind of details really matter, because they establish credibility.
+Now, I know it may seem pretentious to discount these by such simplistic criteria, but the truth is these kinds of details really matter because they establish credibility.
 Maybe not all young people are aware of these, but the feeling is the same.
 Maybe the people who organized the participation from these companies really didn’t care who came and just went along for… whatever.

 Now the audiences.
 The audience can, in the first place, be separated in 3 great categories: